statedecoded/documentation/templates.md

 The home page is found at `home.php`, not `index.php`. (`index.php` is the file through which all page requests on the site are piped.)

 If you have an introductory video that you want to display on the home page, uncomment the `<div class="nest video">[…]</div>` stanza from `htdocs/home.php` and modify appropriately to link to your video.

+# Favicons, Apple Touch Icons

+Each of these icons should somehow correlate to the political entity's legal code.
+With Virginia, we used the seal icon that was created for the site.
+The larger touch icons have bitmapped 0 and 1s fading across, representing digital bits being "decoded" as it were.
+Feel free to edit the master images in [the State Decoded Assets repository](https://github.com/statedecoded/statedecoded-assets) to suit your needs.
+We recommend running any images through [ImageOptim](http://imageoptim.com) to squeeze out excess file size.

+# Sass, Compass, etc.

+This site was built with future flexibility and reuse in mind.
+To that end, the site basically is a style guide as well as a design.
+We use Sass/SCSS to allow the power of variables in CSS.
+This makes it easy to rapidly change colors and fonts without having to do massive find-and-replace or worry about color math variations in Photoshop.

+This does create a layer of complexity, but a worthwhile one.
+You, as an end user, can write regular CSS in an SCSS file and it will compile normally.

+To compile the SCSS into CSS, you need to run CodeKit, Scout, CompassApp, or do a manual setup with Ruby on your system.
+This is documented on [the Compass site](http://compass-style.org/install/).

+# Media Queries

+The site is defined with three breakpoints:

+* Handheld/iPhone
+* Tablet/iPad (Portrait)
+* Everything else